 Jury Misconduct (Vel Hogan)

 Judge Koh ruled that no jury misconduct occurred during the Apple v.
 Samsung trial, and that she would refuse to entertain the issue further.
 The judge will not even hold an evidentiary hearing on the matter, meaning Samsung failed in even at the most basic level in arguing its case for a new trial on account of Vel Hogan's alleged biases.
+This issue can be appealed, but the bar for overturning a post-trial motion for a new trial on the grounds of juror misconduct is abuse of judicial discretion - meaning you can probably consider this issue dead and buried.
 Read More

 Reuters is reporting that Samsung will be amending its counterclaims against Apple in the two companies' second lawsuit in California, currently scheduled for trial in March 2014.
 Here's what Samsung is saying: